PROJECT PARTNER: Bureau of Land Management

 ANGLERS TAKE NOTE: Wake up just before dawn to fish the Lake Fork of the Gunnison River near our campsite.
 Fishing blog “The Catch and the Hatch” writes of this stretch, “A longer river than it looks, there is ample access in both the lower sections and the upper sections.
 The river is good fishing when the flows are right and if you spend your hours on this river and find some of the less pressured water, you can find some sizeable fish.
 All four species of trout call this river home and it makes it fun to fish since you won’t know what you’re going to catch while you’re there.”

-Volunteers will work alongside expert field staff to learn the following skills to preserve the Johnson Stage Stop so it can continue to serve as a site of historical interpretation.
-Much of the buildings are in a relatively advanced stage of deterioration, so this project will be a great one for those wanting to practice and develop their skills with log work!
+Volunteers worked alongside expert field staff to learn the following skills to preserve the Johnson Stage Stop so it can continue to serve as a site of historical interpretation.
+Much of the buildings are in a relatively advanced stage of deterioration, so this project was a great one for those wanting to practice and develop their skills with log work!

 - Regrade soil to provide drainage around building: 10%